terheyden/strlib/README.md

 ### _How are too many parameters handled?_

-It's important that you not lose any data, so extra parameters are simply appended to the end of the String, separated by a space, e.g.:
+It's important that you not lose any data, so extra parameters are appended to the end of the String, separated by a space, e.g.:

 ```java